KeatonMueller/pushfight/README.md

 It involves creating an intelligent agent for the game of Push Fight, a multi-action adversarial board game.

+Currently you are able to play against another human, a random agent, or an agent employing the Minimax algorithm with Alpha Beta Pruning.

+Future planned work includes adding an agent that performs Monte Carlo Tree Search, as well as an agent using Online Evolutionary Planning.

 It is coded using Java version 11.

 ## How to use it